bwmabe/tufted-twitmouse/README.md

 # Tufted Twitmouse

-A library to read a stream of Tweets asynchronously and send the information to another process.
+A library to fetch an amount of tweets by user id for processing in another program.

-## Dependancies

-## Other Stuff

-## Issues
+## Dependencies
+* Tweepy

 (c) 2012 bwmabe